We are currently in the process of selecting the artists for 2024.

 By cracking open the bark, the beauty of other wood structures, knots and nerves, are revealed.
 From the crown right down to the roots: nothing is wasted.
 Guided by this natural material, creations emerge in different shapes and with different light transparency.
 However, in addition to unique design, the technical aspect of the light source is also a particular challenge.
 Light colour, intensity and sustainability are always of huge importance. |

 The work is made on supports such as canvas, wood, jute or fabric.
 It is painted with beeswax into which pigments are dissolved: the rich medium of encaustic that carries materiality.
 The work is created intuitively.
 At the start, everything lies open.
 There is the will of the painter and the will of the material.
 It is the colours, accents and relief that give birth to the work.
 The material and the medium are central.
 Often, other elements are accidentally found.
+A visual language emerges, evoking its own atmosphere, with references to nature and our surroundings. |

 "Immersed in the ethereal realm of 'Life Interrupted, Bernadette Verhaeghe captures the essence of a transformative journey.
 Against a backdrop of billowing clouds, a celestial canvas symbolizing life's ever-changing nature, a minimalist foreground comes alive.
 Here, the eye is drawn to a movement of intricate details – delicate goldfish, each a testament to resilience and fluidity, gracefully navigating the currents of existence.